 “I do,” Kaveri said quietly.
 “I was seventeen when you caught me.
 Two years isn’t so long that I’ve forgotten everything I’ve known all the rest of my life.
 I can navigate in the very heart of the Forest, and I can keep us fed.”
-She looked up from watching the ground around her, and smiled.
+She looked up from watching the ground around her, and smiled, the gold and lapis lazuli slave chains gleaming in the sunlight.
 “You look uneasy.
 You two protected me.
 Very likely you saved my life.
 Do you think I’d do anything that could bring you harm?”

 “No,” Tyrel said slowly, wishing this sense of having no control over what was going on would pass.
 Then again, maybe it was something he should get used to, since he was no longer even presumptive heir to anything.
 “I don’t know how long you’ll choose to stay with us, though.”